pivot-access-ltd/bma-offline-docs/src/about-ansible-6888.md

 - [PostgreSQL role bundling scripts](/t/how-to-spin-up-maas-with-ansible/6367#heading--PostgreSQL-role-bundling-scripts)
 - ?? (there must be more, huh?)

-After installing Ansible, running each of the playbooks on a blank machine will have a fresh install of MAAS ready to go.
+After installing ansible, running each of the playbooks on a blank machine will have a fresh install of MAAS ready to go.
 For example, running the region+rack will setup a region+rack on the host machine.

 <a href="#heading--Running-a-MAAS-Ansible-playbook"><h2 id="heading--Running-a-MAAS-Ansible-playbook">Running a MAAS Ansible playbook</h2></a>